Get a Quote

 6/ Becoming an expat: work matters

-However, not to worry: we have a full guide on how to find a job abroad, and a list of the best international jobs for expats you can consider, if you decide to become an expat.
+We have a full guide on how to find a job abroad, and a list of the best international jobs for expats you can consider, if you decide to become an expat.
+And not forgetting our full list of countries who are welcoming digital nomads with their special digital nomad visas.

-7/ Becoming an expat: learn a new tongue
+7/ Becoming an expat: master a new language

 What is culture shock and how does it affect expats?